Theia-Scientific/MIST/README.md

 MIST is inspired by the [Slicing Aided Hyper Inference] (SAHI), [YOLO Patch-Based Inference] (YPBI), and [dask_relabeling] packages.
-The SAHI tiler only does bounding boxes, does not merge large instances spanning multiple tiles, and uses NMS for instance reduction in overlap regions.
+The SAHI tiler does not merge large instances spanning multiple tiles and uses NMS for instance reduction in overlap regions.
 The YPBI tiler does instance segmentations but does not merge large instances, and it performs multiple NMS iterations for both bounding boxes and segmentations.
 The `dask_relabeling` package does instance segmentations and merging large instances, but it does not work with YOLO models and GPU-powered inference.

 1. [Prerequisites](#prerequisites)
    1. [Python](#prerequisites-python)